MIKE'S BUS PAGES

 Rover Bus Srvices of Hemel Hempstead was an established operator with several local services over many years.
 In the 1990s it lost a number of its services at the tendering stage due to its inability to satisfy Herts County Council's requirement for new vehicles to operate them.
 Above views are at Hemel Hempstead Bus station in the 1970s and (photo 3) the 1960s.

-A GLANCE AT PROVINCIAL (GOSPORT & FAREHAM OMNIBUS COMPANY) IN 1964
+A GLANCE AT PROVINCIAL (GOSPORT & FAREHAM OMNIBUS COMPANY) 1964

 Guy Arabs were a company favourite for post-war renewals

-Lurking under that modern replacement body was a very elderly AEC Regal of about 1932
+Lurking under that modern replacement body built by the operator was a very elderly AEC Regal of about 1934.
+I think this vehicle is now preserved.

-Several elderly AEC Regents dating from 1934-36 were operational at this time
+Several elderly AEC Regents dating from 1936-38 were operational at this time.
+This one had a Park Royal body.

 Here's another.
-One, not shown here, has been preserved for some forty years now - its registration is BOR767
+One of the batch, not shown here, has been preserved for some forty years now - its registration is BOR767

-Experiments were carried out fitting Guy Arabs with new full front bodies and installing German Deutz air-cooled engines.
-Provincial's origins as an operator trams are in evidence here
+Experiments were carried out re-building a pair of these presumably former utility bodied Guy Arabs with new full-front bodies and installing German Deutz air-cooled engines.
+They were acquired from Lloyds of Nuneaton in 1961.
+The re-building was evidently such as to require re-registration.
+Provincial's origins as an operator of trams are in evidence here.

-In the absence of a Deutz badge I assume this Guy Arab had the more conventional Gardner 5LW under the bonnet.
-The new bodies were constructed by the local firm of Readings
+This Guy Arab was actually a Mk IV new in 1958, not a re-build.
+It had the more conventional Gardner 5LW under the bonnet.
+The bodies were constructed by the local firm of Readings.

 Quite a number of Guys were acquired at this time from nearby Southampton Corporation.
 Formerly maroon & cream the Provincial colours suited them well